Jeomon/Web-Search-Agent/src/agent/web/prompt/combined.md

 5. **Adapt When Actions Fail**: If an action does not yield the expected result, select an alternative approach to solve the task rather than repeating the same action.

-6. **Handling auto suggestions in Comboboxes**: When interacting with elements like **comboboxes**, pay attention to the auto suggestions that appear after typing a query or term into the combobox. **Always check** for these options and sometimes they could be relevant keep in mind of that before moving on to the next action, rather than assuming that the typed input was sufficient.
+6. **Handling auto suggestions in Comboboxes**: When interacting with elements like **comboboxes**, pay attention to the auto suggestions in `listbox` that appear after typing a query or term into the combobox. **Always check** for these `options` and sometimes they could be relevant keep in mind of that before moving on to the next action, rather than assuming that the typed input was sufficient.

 7. **Signing In on Trusted Domains**: When navigating trusted domains that require sign-in (e.g., Google, Amazon, etc.), complete the sign-in process before continuing with further interactions on that page.